sersoft-gmbh/xcodebuild-action/README.md

 Default: `true`

+## Outputs

+### `executed-command`

+The command that was executed by this action.
+This will also be printed to the action output.

 ## Example Usage

 Use the following snippet when you want to run tests configured with the `MyApp` scheme inside a `MyApp` Xcode project: